kubernetes/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 #### Tracing best-practices documentation

-This KEP introduces a new form of instrumentation to Kubernetes, which necessiates the creation of guidelines for adding effective, standardized traces to Kubernetes components, [similar to what is found here for metrics](https://github.com/kubernetes/community/blob/master/contributors/devel/instrumentation.md).
+This KEP introduces a new form of instrumentation to Kubernetes, which necessitates the creation of guidelines for adding effective, standardized traces to Kubernetes components, [similar to what is found here for metrics](https://github.com/kubernetes/community/blob/master/contributors/devel/instrumentation.md).

 This documentation will put forward standards for: